Mindful Media Consumption

 rather than their positive counterparts.

-Statistics depict a ratio of bad news to good news as 95% negative, 5% positive.
+Statistics depict a ratio of bad news to good news as 95% negative, and 5% positive.
 When many good things are happening in this world every minute.
-This just doesn’t sell as well as violence and heart ache.
+This just doesn’t sell as well as violence and heartache.

 “The man that reads nothing at all is better educated